Spies Now Admitted to the UNWTO General Assembly in Madrid

 Dr. Taleb Rifai, Secretary-General, UNWTO

-At the upcoming UNWTO General Assembly Nia Dos Santos, and Geraldine Finnegan will attend on behalf of CNN and the TASK Group to attract commercial clients for the global media organization.
+Nia Dos Santos, and Geraldine Finnegan will attend the General Assembly on behalf of CNN and the TASK Group to attract advertisers.

-Daniella Wagner of Jacobs Media, owner of Travel Weekly will be in Madrid to find business opportunities for the conference department of her media company.
-You will never find a critical paragraph (if anything) on UNWTO in Travel Weekly.
+Daniella Wagner of Jacobs Media, the owner of Travel Weekly will be in Madrid to find business opportunities for her media company.
+You will not find a critical paragraph (if anything) about UNWTO in Travel Weekly.

-“Sometimes commercial interests become secondary,” said Juergen Steinmetz, publisher of eTurboNews “I served on the UNWTO Task Group against Sexual Exploitation of Children for many years.
+“Sometimes commercial interests become secondary,” said Juergen Steinmetz, publisher of eTurboNews “I served on the UNWTO Task Group against Sexual Exploitation of Children and represented the global travel media for many years.
 Everyone in this group was stunned when it was eliminated the day the new Secretary-General took lead in 2018.”

 “When I see the changes in leadership, the manipulation, the fear for their jobs some UNWTO staff are experiencing every day, the recent ethic report, any media with a conscience should not put silence before possible revenue opportunities.
 Travel and Tourism are too important as an industry sector, especially in a time of crisis.”